Ask Experts Questions for FREE Help!

 Jun 19, 2009, 09:32 AM

-Your wife would, IMHO, be your employee, if only in name! :-)
+Your wife would, In my opinion, be your employee, if only in name! :-)

-The telemarketer could be considered an independent contractor based on the fact you do NOT closely supervise his/her work and due to the fact that you are working through a contract.
+The telemarketer could be considered an independent contractor based on the fact you do NOT closely supervise his/her work and because you are working through a contract.